-- Andy A. '19 on trigger rate monitoring in core software, trigger rate access tools and infrastructure.
-Projects for NASA Space Grant (Spring 2016), winner of the Halliday-Resnick Award for Execellence in Undergraduate Research (Spring 2017).
+- Andy A. '19 on trigger rate monitoring core software, trigger rate access tools and infrastructure, search for supersymmetry.
+APS talk.
+BPhil Thesis.

-- Dan Z. '20 on trigger rate monitoring in core software, trigger menu database.
-Projects for the School of Engineering Summer Internship award (Summer 2017).
+- Dan Z. '20 on trigger rate monitoring core software, trigger menu database, machine learning R&D.

 I collaborate with all of the Pittsburgh faculty on the ATLAS experiment.
 They are Professor Joe Boudreau and Professor Jim Mueller.
 For VP1 I collaborate with Prof. Boudreau and Dr. Riccardo-Maria Bianchi.
 We also share our ATLAS Tier-3 computing center located in the basement of Allen Hall.